Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Introduction

-This work is built upon our preliminary work recently accepted by the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2019.
+This work is built upon CSP \cite{liu2019high}.
 The major new content is additional experiments on face detection to demonstrate CSP's capability in detecting objects with various aspect ratios.
 Besides, we also conduct comparative experiments and analysis to demonstrate the generalization ability of the proposed detector.
-In summary, main changes contained in this paper are as follows: \begin{itemize} \item We evaluate the proposed method for face detection on one of the most popular face detection benchmarks, i.e. WiderFace \cite{yang2016wider}.
+They are summarized as follows: \begin{itemize} \item We evaluate the proposed method for face detection on one of the most popular face detection benchmarks, i.e. WiderFace \cite{yang2016wider}.
 The model is trained on the official training subset and evaluated on both the validation and test subsets.
-Comparable performance to other state-of-the-art face detectors on this benchmark are reported and thus demonstrates the proposed method's capability and competitiveness on face detection. \item To further evaluate the generalization ability of the proposed CSP detector, we also conduct two cross-dataset evaluation experiments.
-For pedestrian detection, we compare the proposed CSP detector with the state-of-the-art anchor box based pedestrian detector (ALFNet \cite{Liu_2018_ECCV}).
+Comparable performance to other state-of-the-art face detectors on this benchmark are reported and thus demonstrates the proposed method's capability and competitiveness on face detection. \item To further evaluate the generalizability of the proposed CSP detector, we also conduct two cross-dataset evaluation experiments.
+For pedestrian detection, we compare the proposed CSP detector with the state-of-the-art anchor-box based pedestrian detector (ALFNet \cite{Liu_2018_ECCV}).
 Both of the two detectors are trained on the CityPersons \cite{zhang2017citypersons} training set and then are directly tested on Caltech \cite{dollar2012pedestrian}.
-For face detection, we compare the proposed CSP detector with the state-of-the-art anchor box based face detector (DSFD \cite{li2018dsfd}).
+For face detection, we compare the proposed CSP detector with the state-of-the-art anchor-box based face detector (DSFD \cite{li2018dsfd}).
 Both of the two detectors are trained on the WiderFace \cite{yang2016wider} training set and then are directly tested on FDDB \cite{fddbTech}, UCCS \cite{uccs} and DarkFace \cite{wei2018deep}.
 Experimental results show that the proposed CSP detector has a superior generalization ability than the compared methods. \end{itemize}

+Besides, we considerably reorganize the whole paper, especially the introduction part, for a better and more clear motivation.